Close Menu

 OUR LEGAL TEAM CAN WIN YOUR AUTISM BENEFITS

 At our law firm, we can help you win benefits for Autism Spectrum Disorder.
 Our legal team are experts in helping you prove you or your child deserve benefits.
-Our goal is to develop your case so that your medical records show the SSA you have a severe medical condition.
-We need to prove that your Autism Spectrum Disorder has the symptoms under Listing 12.10.
+Our goal is to develop your case so that your medical records show your severe medical condition.
+We need to prove to the SSA that your Autism Spectrum Disorder has the symptoms under Listing 12.10.

 Our legal team works hard to prepare your case, because we know you need benefits to replace your income.
-Over the past 30 years, we have won over $100 million in ongoing and back due benefits for our clients.
+Over the past 30 years, we have won over $100 million in ongoing and past due SSD benefits for our clients.
 When you are looking for a legal team with experience, hire a firm with a proven success record.
-If you need help with other mental issues, you can find out more about Utah mental SSDI and SSI benefits.
-Then, contact us today for your free review of your case.
+If you need help with other mental issues, then find out about Utah mental health benefits.
+Contact us for a free review of your case.

 WHAT WE DO TO HELP YOU WIN SSDI AND SSI BENEFITS

 If you have Autism Spectrum Disorder, then you need help to apply for Social Security benefits.
-You can always call our law firm and we will help you.
+You can always call our law firm.
 We can help you file your application.
 Also, we can help you appeal every SSA denial.
 For example, our attorneys and staff can:

 IS HIRING OUR LAW FIRM EXPENSIVE?